calvin-sykes/cython_parallel_sort/README.md

 ## Installing

-To install, numpy and cython are required, in addition to a working installation of the GNU Parallel libraries.
+To install, numpy and cython are required, in addition to a working installation of the GNU Parallel libraries and OpenMP.
 Installation has only been tested on Linux.

 If these requirements are met, installing via `pip` should "just work":